 The last 1.2 mile section from the picnic table to North Rd is a PRIVATELY owned Historic Rail Trail.
 Get permission to use it by simply joining “Friends of the Trail” at the bottom of this web site.

-Visit Historic Manchester Rail Trail to learn about the rich history of this old railroad bed.
+Visit Historic Marble Rail Trail to learn about the rich history of this old railroad bed.

 Check out the map image below or follow while riding using the: Manchester Rec Park and Historic Rail Trail “Ride with GPS” MAP